Roger Michael: I Am Rockstar at Boujis (2003-2012)

 Michael founded his creative agency and nightlife brand I Am Rockstar in September 2003.
 Among the brand's earliest projects was an eponymous Tuesday night at the club Boujis members' club in South Kensington, which ran until 2012.
 In 2006, The London Evening Standard described Tuesdays at Boujis as "hosted by Roger Michael... a favourite with Princes William and Harry that is also adored by models, Eurotrash and Hollywood types."
 Travel.com wrote in 2009 that "Boujis in Kensington has a reputation around the world for catering to the rich and famous," and that "arguably the most popular night at Boujis is Tuesday."
-The article further stated the night was popular with celebrities such as Lindsay Lohan, Mischa Barton and Uma Thurman, and other people known for attending include David Furnish, Mickey Rourke, Kate Middleton before her marriage, Anna Chapman before her indictment as a spy, Prince William and Prince Harry, Prince, Janet Jackson, Quincy Jones, Dr. Dre, Will.i.am, Leonardo DiCaprio, and Avril Lavigne.
+The article further stated the night was popular with celebrities such as Lindsay Lohan, Mischa Barton and Uma Thurman, and other people known for attending include David Furnish, Mickey Rourke, Catherine Middleton before her marriage, Anna Chapman before her indictment as a spy, Prince William and Prince Harry, Prince, Janet Jackson, Quincy Jones, Dr. Dre, Will.i.am, Leonardo DiCaprio, and Avril Lavigne.